 COVID-19 might have brought about a drastic digital transformation in the way businesses work and function.
-These days, needless to say, all businesses have taken a respite in working from home if their nature of the business allows.
+These days, needless to say, all businesses have taken a respite in working from home if the nature of the business allows.

 1. Do not make them feel stranded